James Pradier: Life and work

 The cool neoclassical surface finish of Pradier's sculptures is charged with an eroticism that their mythological themes can barely disguise.
 At the Salon of 1834, Pradier's Satyr and Bacchante created a scandalous sensation.
 Some claimed to recognize the features of the sculptor and his mistress, Juliette Drouet.
 When the prudish government of Louis-Philippe refused to purchase it, Count (later Prince) Anatoly Nikolaievich Demidov bought it and took it to his palazzo in Florence – though many years later it would finally be on display in France, part of the Louvre's collection.

 Other famous sculptures by Pradier are the figures of Fame in the spandrels of the Arc de Triomphe, decorative figures at the Madeleine, and his twelve Victories inside the dome of the Invalides, all in Paris.
 For his native Geneva he completed the statue of the Genevan Jean-Jacques Rousseau erected in 1838 on the tiny Île Rousseau, where Lac Léman empties to form the Rhône.
 Aside from large-scale sculptures, Pradier collaborated with François-Désiré Froment-Meurice, designing jewelry in a 'Renaissance-Romantic' style.

 James Pradier is buried in the Père-Lachaise cemetery.
 Much of the contents of his studio were bought after his death by the city museum of Geneva.

 Influence

-Pradier's importance as an artist in his day is demonstrated by the fact that his portrait is included in François Joseph Heim's painting Charles X Distributing Prizes to Artists as the Salon of 1824, now in the Louvre Museum, Paris.
+Pradier's importance as an artist in his day is demonstrated by the fact that his portrait is included in François Joseph Heim's painting Charles X Distributing Prizes to Artists at the Salon of 1824, now in the Louvre Museum, Paris.